Azure/acr/docs/FAQ.md

 Note: You can add `-y` in the delete command to skip confirmation

+## I deleted some images to free up registry quota usage but the available quota doesn't get updated.

+This can happen if the underlying layers are still being referenced by other container images.
+If you delete an image with no references, the registry usage will be updated in a few minutes.

 ## How do I validate storage quota changes?

 Create an image with a 1GB layer using the following docker file.
 This ensures that the image has has a layer that is not shared by any other image in the registry.